OSH212/instructo/README.md

 Instructo: LLM Teacher Project

+## If you'd like to use Instructo, please star and fork the repo!
+I'd appreciate any feedback!

 Overview

 Instructo is an AI-powered content creation and evaluation system that leverages Perplexity's API for generating high-quality content and providing comprehensive feedback.
 It demonstrates the potential of AI in content creation, evaluation, and self-improvement processes.
 Perplexity models were preferered for their access to up-to-date information.